MRC2k1GH/WEBSERVER-PROJECT/readme.md

 Icinga2: Ensures system health and sends alerts in case of issues.
 Uptime Kuma: Provides uptime monitoring for services and endpoints.
 5. **Cloudflare Tunnel**
-The WordPress web servers use Cloudflare Tunnels to securely route traffic through Cloudflare, providing additional layers of security and DDoS protection.
+The WordPress web servers use Cloudflare Tunnels to securely route traffic through Cloudflare, providing additional layers of security.
 6. **Terraform Automation**
-Terraform is used to automate the following:
+Terraform is used to automate the DNS record management and Cloudflare tunnel configuration.
-DNS record management.
-Cloudflare tunnel configuration.